-Describe your prior teaching experience related to the topic of this proposal, including dates, type of audience, size, and evaluation scores.
+Describe your prior teaching experience and/or clinical expertise related to the topic of this proposal, including dates, type of audience, size, and evaluation scores.

-You will be prompted to upload relevant files (i.e. bio, CV, professional photo).
+You will be prompted to upload your CV.

-Indicate your interest in being contacted by the AAFP regarding teaching opportunities that may arise outside of the context of this proposal.
+Indicate your interest in being contacted by the AAFP regarding faculty opportunities that may arise outside of the context of this proposal.

 All sections of the application must be completed prior to submission.
 You may save and return to your application to complete it before submitting